·

 CAI – Its Operation

-· A computer package of information stored in the computer is present sequentially.
+A computer package of information stored in the computer is present

-· At the end of each small bit of information, the computer asks questions to test the learner.
+At the end of each small bit of information, the computer asks questions to

-· If the learner supplies the correct answer, the programme moves on to the next steps.
+If the learner supplies the correct answer, the programme moves on to the

 Advantages of CAI